Hantavirus outbreak map

 Deaths

-- On board the MV Hondius — 3 deaths during the voyage between 11 April and 2 May.
+- On board the MV Hondius — 3 deaths during the voyage between 11 April and 2 May; 2 confirmed Andes virus deaths (including 2 May) and 1 probable (index case, 11 April, no laboratory samples obtained before death) (WHO DON 600).

 - Johannesburg (one of the deaths above) — spouse of the first deceased died after disembarking in Saint Helena and being transferred to a Johannesburg hospital.